 Departmental Opportunities

-Readers (Winter 2026) Better known in Math as Graders, these student employees will work under the supervision of a course instructor or Teaching Assistant.
+Readers (Fall 2026 TBA) Better known in Math as Graders, these student employees will work under the supervision of a course instructor or Teaching Assistant.
 They will evaluate course homework or quizzes and maintain an accurate and confidential record of student grades.
 Graders are also expected to communicate with professors/TAs on a regular basis to keep them aware of the workload and completion timelines and to give feedback on performance and assignments.
 Requirements for employment include current quarter enrollment, an overall GPA of 3.00 and a grade of ‘A’ in the course to be employed in (or higher level equivalent).

 For more information about these positions, email Mathematics Director of Student Services Scott Rollans at srollans@ucsd.edu.